-

 Itinerary

-Travel to the Dolomites.
-A private transfer from Venice Marco Polo or Treviso airport to Cortina d’Ampezzo is included.
+Arrive in Cortina d'AmpezzoTravel to the Dolomites.
+Make your own way to Cortina d’Ampezzo by public transport, hire car, or optional private transfer direct to your first hotel.
 Cortina (aka Pearl of the Dolomites) is towered over spectacularly by a seemingly endless rim of glorious peaks.
 Having settled into your hotel, take an evening stroll through this vibrant mountain resort, perhaps admiring the deep fiery-red hue that the peaks take on at sunset, locally known as the Enrosadira.

 Accommodation: 3* Hotel, Cortina (B&B basis).

 A short transfer will take you to your trailhead at the Falzarego Pass.
-This 35 minute ride will surely whet the appetite as you venture into awe-inspiring landscapes.
-Before heading south on the route, If time permits, you might choose to take a detour away from Falzarego to the area around the Lagazuoi peak.
+This 30-minute ride will surely whet the appetite as you venture into awe-inspiring landscapes.
+Before heading south on the route, if time permits, you might choose to take a detour from Falzarego to the area around the Lagazuoi peak.
 Today’s main attraction is an iconic group of peaks called Cinque Torre (Five Towers), formed from a monolith that split into five extraordinary fragments.
 Another highlight of today is the exquisite Lake Federa, situated between the forest belt and the alpine meadows that stretch in front of the jagged peaks of Becco di Mezzodì.
 This translates as Midday Peak, as the mountaintop is directly south of the lake and serves as a natural solar clock.

 Accommodation: Rifugio Croda da Lago (half board)